 The What’s On Event Calendar is the best source for everything that is going on in Reykjavík.
 Check out this website regularly to get ideas for spending your days!

 If you’re going for a drink in Iceland, you will quickly notice it’s an easy way to spend money.
 Appy Hour is an app that comes in handy for those looking to save some bucks.
-It lists the locations, times, and prices of the many happy hours in Reykjavík.
+There you can see where to find happy hour in Reykjavík, times, and prices.

 Until mid-April, it’s possible to see the northern lights in Iceland.
 We already mentioned you can see a good northern lights forecast on www.vedur.is, but another good website is www.auroraforecast.is.
 Aurora Forecast uses the information they gather from the Meteorological Office but adds more data to it to create a complete overview.
 Read this article if you want to know more about how to read the aurora forecast.